 Over the next three years, Dean worked tirelessly to remove old flooring (along with what was under it), lay gravel, and preserve what he could from the barn.
 All the while, the wheels in his head turned: design a shop where he could restore the old cars he loved, convert the loft to a basketball court/gym for the kids, add a bathroom and maybe devise a small kitchen area.
 But first, stabilize the barn.
 It had begun to lean.

-In 2007, after having secured and trued the structure, renovation began.
+In 2007, after having secured and trued the structure years earlier, renovation began.
 Original plans included stubbing in electricity and plumbing to keep the future of the building versatile.
 By 2010, the barn had become a full-fledged five bedroom home where Dean, Kristi, and their kids lived for 14 months while their own house was being remodeled.
 In the past year, Dean and Kristi have been excited to put finishing touches on the barn in preparation for their new adventure: hosting a vacation home and small event venue.
 In retrospect, it seems The 1915 Barn almost took on a life of its own from the beginning.
 Now, the former “cool old barn” couldn’t be happier!